BACKGROUND

 Educator and Family Training

-Deliver no-cost workshops and training to educators and parents in storytelling, scriptwriting, and media production.
+Deliver no-cost workshops and training to educators and parent/carers in storytelling, scriptwriting, and media production (as appropriate).
 This builds capacity to sustain motivation, tackling family influences like parental education levels that correlate with children's language engagement.
 Community outreach events in public spaces could reach 2,000 residents annually, fostering intergenerational learning to mitigate absence-driven disengagement.

 Media and Mentoring Expansion